iturdikulov/notes/how do I study computer science.md

 2008               Franklyn Albin Turbak; David K. Gifford; Mark A. Sheldon   Design concepts in programming languages 2004               David West                                                 Object thinking

+- The Tao Te Ching
+- Soft Skills by John Sonmez
+- The Career Programmer: Guerilla Tactics for an Imperfect World by Christopher
+- Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig [audio]
+- My Job Went To India
+- Object-Oriented Analysis and Design with Applications by Grady Booch

 # Resources

 - [Free programming books by subject](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-subjects.md)